malanban/Network-Design/README.md

 Please refer to the attached network diagram, which illustrates all UOM buildings, their interconnections, and bandwidth allocation for each link.
 This network diagram will be used as a basis for routing simulations.

 ### IP Addressing Scheme:
-We have developed an IP addressing scheme for both IPv4 and IPv6.
+We have developed an IP addressing scheme for both IPv4.
 Each building will be assigned a dedicated subnet to ensure efficient IP management and scalability.

 ### Selection of Active and Passive Components: